Jury holds pharmacies responsible for role in opioid crisis

 In Lake County, some 61 million pills were distributed during that period.

-The rise in physicians prescribing pain medications such as oxycodone and hydrocodone came at a time when medical groups began recognizing that patients have the right to be treated for pain, Kaspar Stoffelmayr, an attorney for Walgreens, said at the opening of the trial.
+The rise in physicians prescribing pain medications such as oxycodone and hydrocodone came when medical groups began recognizing that patients have the right to be treated for pain, Kaspar Stoffelmayr, an attorney for Walgreens, said at the opening of the trial.

 The problem, he said, was that “pharmaceutical manufacturers tricked doctors into writing way too many pills.”